 Going a bit further

 What if you don’t want to include your entire chapter title or heading in the running head?
 InDesign guru David Blatner has pointed out a sophisticated but simple way to create text variables that exclude unwanted parts of your chapter number or title, such as dashes or extra words.
 Check out his instructions in InDesign Secrets.
 Thank you, David!

 Now that you’ve defined your text variables, you’ll be eager to try them out in your running heads.
-First make the text frame for the running heads on your Master pages, and paragraph styles for them.
+First make the text frame for the running heads on your Parent (Master) pages, and paragraph styles for them.
 Then put the cursor in each text frame and insert the text variables by going to Type > Text Variables > Insert Variable, and choose the one you created a moment ago.
 If you’re using two in the same running head, as in our example, keep your cursor in place and complete the step a second time.
-Here’s approximately what your running head text frames should look like on your master pages:
+Here’s approximately what your running head text frames should look like on your Parent (Master) pages:

 And this is the result on a random text page, in this case in Chapter 3:

 If the copy in a chapter title or an internal heading (h1) is too long to fit in the running head text frame, the result will look something like this:

 Oops—you’ll have to take out some words to make it fit on one line.
 With your cursor, delete the text variable on the relevant page(s) and then type in your shortened running head.
 (In case you’ve forgotten, you can select a glued-in-place parent (master) page item by holding down Shift+Ctrl/Cmd while clicking with the Selection tool or the cursor.)Text variables can automate any of your copy that changes according to context.
 Think of your running heads in #nonfiction, for instance. https://tinyurl.com/y8tutxxy Click To Tweet

 You can use text variables to refer to chapter numbers or titles throughout your text.
 And then if you change the number or title of a chapter at some point, the reference in the text will change, too.